raccchel/T20_2023Spring/README.md

 **Model training:**

-The training images and labels are brought in to Blob Storage.
+The training images and labels are brought into Blob Storage.
 The labels are then modified to a suitable format using an Azure Machine Learning notebook and imported into Cognitive Services.
-The multilable classification model is then trained on Cognitive Services.
+The multiple classification model is then trained on Cognitive Services.

 **Image submission and scoring:**